BonnyAD9/uamp/README.md

 Uamp is a minimal music player that doesn't get in your way.
 It is fast, reliable, and powerful.

-Uamp currently works as playback server controled with CLI.
+Uamp currently works as playback server controled with CLI or [mpris][mpris] which may be integrated into your system.

 ## Configuration
 The configuration is saved in the efault configuration folder on your